gracegazi/gracegazi/README.md

 I currently work as a software engineer at @Amazon, but previously have worked @Cohere, @Shopify, and @Lockheed Martin.

 Outside of school, I am passionate about philanthropy and impact.
-Right now, I am focused on helping establish and support organizations that bring innovative technology and education to sanitation and disease prevention—especially in communities where basic health infrastructure is hardest to access.
+Right now, I am focused on helping establish and support organizations that bring innovative technology and education to sanitation and disease prevention, especially in communities where basic health infrastructure is hardest to access.

 ---